 - 50% to 65% of the yield, in 5% increments, and

 Other terms and conditions apply.

-You must apply for coverage of non-insurable crops using Form CCC-471 NAP BP, Application for Coverage (PDF, 141 KB) at your local FSA office, and pay any service fees that apply.
+You must apply for coverage of non-insurable crops using Form CCC-471, Application for Coverage (PDF, 141 KB) at your local FSA office, and pay any service fees that apply.
 You must also file by the application closing date set by your state FSA committee.